SolidDeath/Programming-basics/JavaScript/Functions/Advanced functions/functions_adv.md

 ## 1. Explanation

 JavaScript supports higher-level functions, which means functions can accept other functions as arguments, and functions can return functions.
-Advanced concepts in JavaScript functions include closures, IIFEs, higher-order functions, and arrow functions.
+Advanced concepts in JavaScript functions include closures, IIFEs, higher-order functions, arrow functions and recursion.

 ### Closures: